Lombiq/GitHub-Actions/Docs/Workflows/Productivity/AssetLinting.md

 - .textlintignore: The same but for textlint.
 - .textlintrc.js: The main configuration file for [textlint](https://textlint.org/docs/configuring/).

+> [!TIP]
+> You can disable rules in textlint using the "comments" filter, which is installed by default.
+Read more about it in [the package's readme](https://github.com/textlint/textlint-filter-rule-comments).

 ## How to Run Locally

 1. Check out this repository in your local machine.